ambiguousname/jackbox-custom-content/Readme.md

 - Run jppc.py in the terminal of your choice.

 ## To add the sample custom content:
+Before installing, the sample custom content does contain some adult... jokes (I wrote them very late in the evening, the level of comedy will vary significantly)?
+So be warned if you want to import it.

 - Add Jackbox Party Pack Custom.exe or jppc.py to the "games" directory of the Jackbox Party Pack 7 folder.
 - Run jppc.py or Jackbox Party Pack Custom.exe
 - Select the "Import/Reimport Content" option.